-There have not been any noticeable difficulties in relation to the 3 year limit in Article 2(2).
+There have not been any noticeable difficulties in relation to the 3 year limit in Article 2(2), except in the case of IT, where aggravating circumstances are excluded from the calculation of this threshold.
 The UK even reduced the limit to one year for conviction cases.
 Though it does not pose a problem, FI and SE have, however, legislated that in relation to a custodial sentence it must be for a length of at least 4 months as required in Art 2(1).

 In examining legislations the question arose of whether attempt and complicity are covered by the list of categories of offences and thus whether double criminality would also be abolished in relation to them.
 The UK has included this in its implementing law whilst the PL penal code treats both as equivalent to the commission of the offence.
-15 Member States (BE, EL, FR, CY, LV, LT, LU, HU, MT, NL, AT, SI, SK, FI, SE) have indicated to the Commission that they consider double criminality to be abolished in relation to attempt and complicity in the listed offences.
+16 Member States (BE, EL, FR, IT, CY, LV, LT, LU, HU, MT, NL, AT, SI, SK, FI, SE) have indicated to the Commission that they consider double criminality to be abolished in relation to attempt and complicity in the listed offences.
 Only EE and IE have explicitly stated they will apply the double criminality principle to such acts.
 No information was available for the remaining Member States.